Menu Close

 Desktop Space for Monitor Stands

-You only need enough room for the BASE as the monitors are all suspended up off the desk and on the tree of the monitor stand.
-So it does not matter how wide your desk is really, as long as it supports the weight of the 6 monitors.
+It does not really matter how wide your desk is, as long as it supports the weight of the number of monitors you are using.
 The monitors themselves could extend out past the width of the desk and it would not matter.
 It is all about the base.

 For example.
-Take our K3320G 6-display monitor stand here, note the mounting base circled in red.
+Take our K3320G 6-display monitor stand here.
+Note the mounting base circled in red.
 This mount only requires about 6” of desktop space to support 6 monitors.

 This is a bolt down style base which requires a single bolt to be drilled through your desk.
 So you could really have a 6 monitor mount on a 1 ft square desk as long as it would support the weight.
+Even the smallest of desks can support more weight than you realize.

-Freestanding Base
+Freestanding Style Base

 A freestanding base is about 18″ wide on this mount, so it would require a desk that is 18″ wide for 6 monitors as long as it supports the weight.